SuleimanFarah/sunpy/GSoC-2020---Amogh-Jahagirdar.md

     *   Matching catalogues
         *   Write lambdas to identify common parameters
         *   Implement [matching algorithm](http://www.star.bris.ac.uk/~mbt/topcat/sun253/matchAlgorithm.html) from TOPCAT for the identified common parameters
-    *   Expand hek2vso to be able to accomodate any data archive like HEK, FIdo, etc.
+    *   Expand hek2vso to be able to accomodate any data archive like HEK, Fido, etc.
-    *   Setup uniformity between different data catalogues such that all catalogues have the same attributes increasing their usability
+    *   Setup uniformity between different data catalogues such that all catalogues have the same attributes, thus increasing their usability
     *   Other SunPy related tasks that may come up on the way